-Each force will manage their own feedback process for the sifting stages so you should ask the point of contact in force about how to receive feedback on your performance.
-Although it may not be possible to give detailed feedback some overview of your performance should be available.
-Regardless of the outcome, any feedback you receive will be useful to aid your personal development in your current role and/or on the Direct Entry Programme.
+Each force will manage their own feedback process for the sifting stages so you should ask the point of contact in-force about how to receive feedback on your performance.
+Although it may not be possible to give detailed feedback, an overview of your performance should be available.
+Regardless of the outcome, any feedback you receive will be useful for your personal development in your current role and/or on the Direct Entry programme.

-Enquiries and Further Information
+Enquiries and further information